Eurovision Song Contest 2003: Format

 On the day of the contest, bookmaker William Hill's odds placed Russia as joint favourites to win the contest with Spain.
 Ireland, Slovenia, Estonia, Norway and Iceland were behind in third, fourth and joint fifth respectively.
-At the conclusion of the contest, favourites Russia placed third and Spain placed eighth, while outsiders Turkey (20-1) and Belgium (50-1) claimed the first and second places, respectively.
+At the conclusion of the contest, favourites Russia placed third and Spain placed eighth, while outsiders Turkey (20–1) and Belgium (50–1) claimed the first and second places, respectively.
 Austria, at 100–1, were favourites to finish last, however, they scored their best result since 1989, placing sixth.

 An official compilation album, featuring all twenty-six competing entries from the contest, was released for the first time on the EMI/CMC label.

 Graphic design

 The design of the contest was built around the theme "Magical rendez-vous", which represented the meeting of the various European nations coming to Latvia and encountering Latvia's versatile landscapes.
 LTV launched a competition in order to find the logo for the contest.
 At the close of the competition, high interest from the public translated into 204 logo submissions, which were ultimately judged by a jury panel consisting of Uldis-Ivars Grava (general director of LTV), Arvīds Babris (then executive producer of the contest), Ugis Brikmanis (director), Laimonis Šteinbergs (artist), Ingūna Rībena (architect), Arta Giga (LTV representative) and Juhan Paadam (EBU representative).
 On 16 November 2002, LTV and the EBU presented the logo for the contest which was designed by the director of the Computer Graphics Department of LTV, Maris Kalve with further elaboration by LTV's chief artist Kristaps Skulte.
 The logo was named upes, the Latvian word for rivers, and carried the slogan "All rivers flow toward the sea, all songs flow toward the Eurovision Song Contest".

 The postcards shown between the entries were directed by Ugis Brikmanis and featured the artists competing at the contest interacting with Latvia's various landscapes: forests, rivers, lakes and towns.
 The postcards were recorded during the preceding week of the contest and ran behind schedule, leading to some postcards featuring only footage from the rehearsals and press conferences.

-The stage design was created by Aigars Ozoliņš and based on the concept called Planet Latvia.
+The stage design was created by Aigars Ozoliņš and based on the concept "Planet Latvia".
 The stage used several light and video effects and included an innovation new to the contest – a video screen stage floor that could be used to give each entry a unique look.
 The green room where the delegations and competitors awaited the results of the contest was placed directly behind the stage and unveiled shortly before the voting portion of the show commenced, allowing the audience to see the representatives of the competing nations as they received points.
+For the first time, the scoreboard automatically rearranged itself in descending order as each point was awarded, making it easier for the audience and television viewers to follow the exact progress of the competitors throughout the voting process.